tc39/notes/es7/2016-01/jan-26.md

 MM: could the compiler mark those object, preventing them from polluting.

-LH: it could
+LHN: it could

 MM: it seems like we want something the same as volatile

-LH: I believe the compiler could detect these cases and prevent the issues.
+LHN: I believe the compiler could detect these cases and prevent the issues.

 JFB: yes, the memory model needs to be defined.

 BE: does this help approaching stage 2?

-LH: I believe we can address the quantum garbage issue as mentioned above, we should take a pool and see if their are other blockers.
+LHN: I believe we can address the quantum garbage issue as mentioned above, we should take a pool and see if their are other blockers.

 WH: timing attack is still an issue